codecrafters-io/build-your-own-redis/stage_descriptions/streams-11-bs1.md

 ]
 ```

-It'll send another `XREAD` command to your server with the `BLOCK` command but this time, it'll wait for 1000 milliseconds before checking the response of your server.
+Next, the tester will send another blocking `XREAD` command, but this time, will allow the full timeout duration to elapse before checking the response.

 ```bash
 $ redis-cli XREAD block 1000 streams stream_key 0-2
 ```

-Your server should respond with [null array](https://redis.io/docs/latest/develop/reference/protocol-spec/#null-arrays) (`*-1\r\n`), which is a `null` representation of a RESP array.
+In this case, your server should respond with a [null array](https://redis.io/docs/latest/develop/reference/protocol-spec/#null-arrays) (`*-1\r\n`).

-### Notes
-- In the response, the items are separated onto new lines for readability.
-The tester expects all of these to be in one line.